Venezuela Fast Facts

 The country's formal name is the Bolivarian Republic of Venezuela.

-It is one of the world's top oil exporting countries, according to the Energy Information Administration.

-Venezuela has proven oil reserves of approximately 298 billion barrels.
-This is the largest proven oil reserve in the world.

-Despite being one of the world's top oil-producing countries, more than 30% of Venezuelans live below the poverty line.
+Despite being one of the world's top oil-producing countries, more than 30% of Venezuelans live below the poverty line as of 2015.

-Venezuela's oil production has declined over the long term.
-Venezuela produced just 2.15 million barrels of crude oil per day in June 2016, a 13-year low, according to S&P Global Platts.

 Timeline: